 Retrieving data with TinyWebDB is more complicated than with TinyDB.
 With TinyDB, the GetValue operation immediately returns a value because your app is communicating with a database directly on the Android device.
-With TinyWebDB, the app is requesting data over the Web, so Android requires a two-step scheme for handling it.
+With TinyWebDB, the app is requesting data over the Web, which can take time, so Android requires a two-step scheme for handling it.

-With TinyWebDB, you request the data with GetValue and then process it later in a TinyWebDB.GotValue event handler.
-TinyWebDB.GetValue should really be called "RequestValue" because it just makes the request to the web database and doesn't actually "get" a value from it right away.
-To see this more clearly, check out the difference between the TinyDB.GetValue block (Figure 22-5) and the TinyWebDB.GetValue block (Figure 22-6).
+With TinyWebDB, a call to GetValue only requests the data; it should really be called "RequestValue" because it just makes the request to the web database and doesn't actually get a value from it right away.
+To see this more clearly, check out the difference between the TinyDB.GetValue block and the TinyWebDB.GetValue block shown in Figure 22-5.